Exciting News! Applications Now Open for April 2026 and September 2026 Admissions!

 There are several acupressure points that can be targeted to alleviate stress and anxiety in teenagers.
 Here are a few of the most effective ones:

 1. Yintang – This point is located in the center of the forehead, between the eyebrows.
-Applying gentle pressure to this point can help to calm the mind and reduce stress and anxiety., Acupressure for Reducing Anxiety and Stress
+Applying gentle pressure to this point can help to calm the mind and reduce stress and anxiety.

 2. Gall Bladder 21 (GB21) – This point is located at the top of the shoulders.
 Massaging this point can help to relieve tension in the shoulders, which is a common area of tension.
-Don’t worry too much about accuracy, just use your intuition to feel tightness in the area., Acupressure for Reducing Anxiety and Stress
+Don’t worry too much about accuracy, just use your intuition to feel tightness in the area.

 3. Pericardium 6 (PC 6) – This point is located on the inside of the wrist, about three finger widths from the crease.
 Applying pressure to this point can help to calm the mind and reduce feelings of anxiety.
-This point is helpful to reduce motion sickness., Acupressure for Reducing Anxiety and Stress
+This point is helpful to reduce motion sickness.

 4. Liver 3 (LV 3) – This is one of the most popular points.
 Located between the tendons of the big toe and the second toe on the top of the foot.
 Applying pressure to this point moves energy in all directions and makes people happier!
 Before performing acupressure on any of these points, get into a comfortable position from which you can easily access all points.